-These are interactive sessions with the instructor or peer learning assistant that will be managed in the Canvas course calendar & will be held either online using Zoom or in-person.
+These are interactive sessions with the instructor or teaching assistant that will be managed in the Canvas course calendar & will be held either online using Zoom or in-person, depending on COVID-19 pandemic conditions.
 Students are strongly encouraged to attend office hours.